-Another approach to the dose-mortality testing for monitoring Bt maize resistance would be the use of diagnostic doses (Sims et al., 1997; Marçon et al., 2000).
-The diagnostic dose (DD) is here defined to cause 99% of moulting inhibition to first instar larvae (MIC99).
-An important advantage of this technique is that it is much less time-consuming because fewer individuals must be tested and more populations can be tested (Roush & Miller, 1986; Halliday & Burnham, 1990).
+Another approach to the dose-mortality testing for monitoring Bt maize resistance is the use of diagnostic doses (Sims et al., 1997; Marçon et al., 2000).
+The diagnostic dose (DD) is here defined to cause 99% of moulting inhibition to first instar larvae ( $MIC{99}$ ).
+An important advantage of this technique is that it is much less time-consuming, since fewer individuals must be tested and more populations can be examined (Roush & Miller, 1986; Halliday & Burnham, 1990).

-A diagnostic dose (MIC{99}) of 726 ng Cry1Ab/cm2, according to the one obtained last season with data from larvae collected in different locations of Southwest, Central and Northeast from 2008 to 2012 (see report 2012 for details), was used for the population of S. nonagriodes collected in Northeast of Spain in 2013.
+A diagnostic dose (MIC99) of 726 ng Cry1Ab/cm was estimated in 2013 with data from larvae collected in different locations of Southwest, Central and Northeast from 2008 to 2012 (see report 2012 for details).
+This value has been used for the populations of S. nonagriodes collected in Southwest and Central Spain in 2014.